Menu

 Colorado Gives Day

 The Handweavers Guild of Boulder has been participating in ColoradoGives.org since 2019, providing a safe and secure platform to non-profits in the State of Colorado to receive charitable donations.
-Please join us on December 10, 2024 for Colorado Gives Day.
+Please join us in December 2025 for Colorado Gives Day.
 Link here for the Handweavers Guild of Boulder profile page and thank you for your ongoing support!

 HGB Non-discrimination Clause